Go Back

 Method

-1. Preheat oven to 400F and prepare a baking sheet with a baking rack.
-You can bake directly onto the baking sheet lined with parchment paper.
-If you do this, flip the meatballs halfway through cooking.
-Cooking time may need adjustment.
+1. Preheat your oven to 400F and prepare a baking sheet with a baking rack.
+You can also bake directly onto a baking sheet lined with parchment paper, but be sure to flip the meatballs halfway through.

-2. To make the meatballs, mix all the ingredients in a large bowl.
-Use a fork to mix the meatballs to keep them tender.
-Roll into balls and place on the baking rack.
+2. To make the meatballs, combine all meatball ingredients in a large bowl.
+Use a fork to mix to keep the meat tender.
+Roll the mixture into balls and place them on the prepared baking rack.

-3. Bake for approximately 25-30 minutes or until completely cooked through.
-Use a meat thermometer to check internal temperature.
+3. Bake the meatballs for 25-30 minutes, or until cooked through.
+Use a meat thermometer to check the internal temperature.

-4. Add the peeled and cubed potatoes to a large pot and fill with water, covering the potatoes by about an inch.
-Bring to a boil, then lower heat to medium and cook until the potatoes are fork tender, about 15-20 minutes.
+4. While the meatballs bake, add the peeled and cubed potatoes to a large pot.
+Fill with water, covering the potatoes by about an inch.
+Bring to a boil, then reduce heat to medium and cook until the potatoes are fork-tender, about 15-20 minutes.

-8. In a saucepan, melt the butter over medium heat and add the onions.
-Sauté until the onions are soft and translucent.
+6. For the gravy, melt the butter in a saucepan over medium heat and sauté the chopped onion until soft and translucent.

-9. Sprinkle the onions with flour and whisk together to create a roux.
-Add the beef broth, ketchup, and Worcestershire sauce and continue whisking.
-Season with salt and pepper as needed.
-If the gravy does not thicken, mix 1 tablespoon of cornstarch with 2 tablespoons of water to create a slurry.
-Add the slurry to the gravy and whisk until it thickens.
+7. Sprinkle the flour over the onions and whisk to create a roux.
+Add the beef broth, ketchup, and Worcestershire sauce, whisking continuously.
+Season with salt and pepper.
+If the gravy needs thickening, mix 1 tablespoon of cornstarch with 2 tablespoons of water to create a slurry, then whisk it into the gravy until thickened.

-10. When meatballs are cooked, add them to the gravy and toss to coat.
-Spoon mashed potatoes onto plates, top with meatballs and gravy, and sprinkle with parsley.
+8. Once the meatballs are cooked, add them to the gravy and toss to coat.
+Spoon the mashed potatoes onto plates, top with the sauced meatballs, and sprinkle with fresh parsley.

 Nutrition